adamwan-nexplore/guidebook-nxp-hk/how-we-develop/devops.md

 - System thinking

-- Know the process / steps to deliver value to your client ([value stream](https://en.wikipedia.org/wiki/Value_stream))
+- Know the process / steps to deliver values to your clients ([value stream](https://en.wikipedia.org/wiki/Value_stream))
-- Name them and map them to stages ([value stream mapping](https://en.wikipedia.org/wiki/Value-stream_mapping))
+- Name the steps and map those to stages ([value stream mapping](https://en.wikipedia.org/wiki/Value-stream_mapping))
-- Reduce lead time to client
+- Reduce lead time to clients
 - Embrace necessary waste / focus on unnecessary overhead
   * Divide each task to be minimal enough to allow FAST flow
   * Visualize flow so that everyone knows the pace